 - How to perform parallel/distributed testing

-Synchronization and timeouts govern the stability of your test cases, but when it comes to web automation, they are also often the most challenging to get right.
+Synchronization and timeouts govern the stability of our test cases but when it comes to web automation, they are also often the most challenging to get it right.

-LEAPWORK has in-built features to handle synchronization and timeout challenges in any type of web test.
-The below fields are accessible via relevant building blocks in the LEAPWORK studio:
+Leapwork has in-built features to handle synchronization and timeout challenges in any type of web test case scenario.
+The below fields are accessible via relevant building blocks in the Leapwork studio:

 - Await DOM Change: The number of seconds the DOM must have had without changes before proceeding.

-- Await Request: Delay the search for the web element until there have been no active XHR requests for a specific period – for instance, 3 seconds.
+- Await Request: Delay the search for the web element until there have been no active XHR requests for a specific period – For e.g.: 3 seconds.

-In some cases, it’s been observed that the selected strategy works the first time, but stops working afterwards.
+In some cases, it’s been observed that the selected strategy works the first time, but stops working later on.
 This is a classic example of a dynamic element with a changing element property in the application's back-end.

-To handle such scenarios, LEAPWORK has a strategy editor that suggests all other locators in the left-hand-side panel.
-As the user, you can pick one of the most static strategies to make sure that the element is captured correctly every time.
+To handle such scenarios, Leapwork has a strategy editor that suggests all other locators in the left-hand-side panel.
+As the user, we can pick one of the most static strategies to make sure that the element is captured correctly every time.

-The strategy editor also has its own editor interface (seen below on the right-hand-side), where you can create your own unique and reliable strategies by choosing a Unique Id, CSS, XPATH, Custom Attribute, or Text.
-If none of these work, you can use multiple DOM elements in a parent-child relationship.
+The strategy editor also has its own editor interface (seen below on the right-hand-side), where we can create our own unique and reliable strategies by choosing a Unique Id, CSS, XPATH, Custom Attribute, or Text.
+If none of these work, we can use multiple DOM elements in a parent-child relationship.

-LEAPWORK provides multiple building blocks for web automation, to help handling a variety of situations:
+Leapwork provides multiple building blocks for web automation, to help to handle a variety of situations: